HazyResearch/deepdive/doc/writing-dataflow-ddlog.md

 ---
 layout: default
-title: Defining Data Processing in DDlog
+title: Defining Data Flow in DDlog
 ---

-# DDlog
+# Defining Data Flow in DDlog

 DDlog is a higher-level language for writing DeepDive applications in succinct Datalog-like syntax.
 We are gradually extending the language to allow expression of advanced SQL queries used by complex extractors as well as a variety of factors with Markov Logic-like syntax.